lightbits/lightbits.github.io/euler2/euler2.markdown

 Small rotations go to work
 --------------------------

-We might call ourselves satisfied at this point.
-But why did I choose that particular Euler angle ordering?

 It turns out that for small angles, rotation matrices *commute*.
 In other words, the order in which you apply rotations doesn't matter.
 If you write out the matrix product Rz(ez)Ry(ey)Rx(ex), and replace the sines and cosines with the above approximations, you will get this: